ITfoxtec/FoxIDs/docs/login.md

 ## Configuration
 A default up-party login is created in each track.

-> The default login can be changed or deleted but be careful as you may lose access.
+> The default login with the name `login` can be changed but not deleted, be careful as you may lose access.

 ### Configure login options
 It can be configured whether users should be allowed to cancel login and whether users are allowed to create a new user online through the login user interface.
 New users can alternatively be created by the administrator through [FoxIDs Control Client](control.md#foxids-control-client) or be provisioned through [FoxIDs Control API](control.md#foxids-control-api).